ansible/ansible-documentation/docs/docsite/rst/community/ai_policy.rst

 Ansible Community Policy for AI-Assisted Contributions
 ******************************************************

-While this policy uses the "AI" marketing term, it applies to any assisting, autonomous and semi-autotomous tooling that is generally built using the machine learning approach used to interact with the Ansible ecosystem projects, such as LLMs, text/image generators and agentic systems available as a public service or trained locally by the contributors.
+This policy uses the term "AI" to apply to any assistive technology as well as autonomous and semi-autonomous tooling that is generally built using the machine learning approach.
+Examples of such AI include large language models (LLMs), text or image generators, and agentic systems that are available as a service or trained locally.

 This policy applies to the following projects and resources: